 Is there anything more gratifying than a beautiful garden when you just happen to be the gardener?
-One trip to the garden center to pick up soil amendment, weed cloth and weed killer can pretty much zap all of the joy for the expense that can represent.
-That’s why I love today’s tips, tricks and, back by popular demand, homemade weed killer.
+One trip to the garden center to pick up soil amendment, weed cloth, and weedkiller can pretty much zap all of the joy for the expense that can represent.
+That’s why I love today’s tips, tricks.
+And, back by popular demand, homemade weed killer.

 But first, check out my garden—spring flowers and a few weeds I treated only yesterday.
 Hopefully, spring is here to stay!

-GARDEN VITAMINS.
-While you may have no use for spent coffee grounds, your garden would love them.
+While you may have no use for spent coffee grounds, your garden will love them.
 Used coffee grounds are like mega-vitamins for the soil.
 They’re rich in phosphorus and magnesium—important nutrients that help plants grow.
-It’s easy to just sprinkle coffee grounds around the plants and work them into the soil.
+It’s easy to just sprinkle coffee grounds (still wet, or dry) around the plants and work them into the soil.
 They’re even the right color.

 Pick a hot, dry day to spray weeds until saturated, and they will wilt and shrivel up within hours so be careful to not spray anything you want to live.
 However, do not worry about the vinegar killing anything below the soil.
 Because vinegar will not harm the soil, you can safely replant the area once the weeds have died.

 Apply the lid and shake to dissolve the salt.
 Salt dissolves more quickly in vinegar than in water, but it takes a bit of doing.
 It may not completely dissolve, but that’s okay.
 Add 1 teaspoon of liquid dishwashing soap.
 Pour into any kind of garden sprayer or spray bottle.
 Apply to weeds or grass on a dry, sunny day to areas you don’t want to see vegetation of any kind in the future.

-Notes: 1) Ordinary distilled white vinegar with 5% acidity (the kind you find in the supermarket) is cheap and works great.
-If you can find a higher acidity even up to 30% (I find this at Home Depot for about $2 for one-half gallon) it is going to work faster, but the end results will be the same.
+- Ordinary distilled white vinegar with 5% acidity (the kind you find in the supermarket) is cheap and works great.
+If you can find a higher acidity even up to 30% (I find this at Home Depot for about $2 for one-half gallon also Walmart and Amazon) it is going to work faster, but the end results will be the same.